Brenton Thwaites: 2012–2016: Film roles and continued success

 In 2014, Thwaites briefly returned to Australia for the filming of crime thriller Son of a Gun.
 Primarily shot in Perth, Kalgoorlie and Melbourne, Thwaites had to audition for the part of JR "up to 10 times before landing the role."
 Regarding his character, Thwaites said, "I jumped at the opportunity to audition when this came up and I found the character was a very vulnerable kid amongst strange men that are in some way an inspiration.
 I just thought that was interesting as a young man myself."
 Thwaites received critical acclaim for his portrayal of JR, with Variety contending that he "makes a suitably keen-eyed, clean-scrubbed lead, retaining a kind of porous naivete even as the character gets his blood up" and The Sydney Morning Herald praising his role as the embattled hero of the plot.
 The film premiered in Australia on 16 October 2014.

 In 2014, Thwaites appeared in Maleficent as Prince Phillip.
 A Maleficent sequel was released in 2019, but Harris Dickinson was recast in Thwaites' role as he was unable to return due to scheduling conflicts.
 Additionally, he starred in The Signal as the male lead, Nic Eastman.
 The film opened at the Sundance Film Festival in January, seven months after shooting on location in the desert of New Mexico.
 Thwaites received praise in a review by The Plain Dealer that noted his performance in The Signal was "as a compelling presence in the driver's seat as things get freakier and freakier around him."

-Later in the year, he also had the lead role in The Giver, playing Jonas.
+Later in the year, Thwaites also had the lead role in The Giver, playing Jonas.
 Primarily filmed in South Africa, the film was met with generally mixed to negative reviews, with The Telegraph criticising Thwaites' portrayal for "he [struggled] to give us the layered, conflicted hero this film [needed]".
 However, his portrayal was well received by the Huffington Post, who commended Thwaites' acting and by The Plain Dealer, which noted that the "fast-rising Thwaites...does a nice job with the lead role."
 He was awarded the Australians in Film "Breakthrough Award" for his role in The Giver.

 Thwaites starred in Gods of Egypt.
 He played Bek, a human thief.
 Principal photography on the film began on 20 March 2014 at the Fox Studios in Sydney, Australia, and the film was released worldwide on 26 February 2016.